capyloon/nutria/CONTRIBUTING.md

 The icon set is [Lucide](https://lucide.dev/).

-We don't have a reusable set of components yet.
-[Shoelace](https://shoelace.style/) could be an interesting option but may be on the heavy side.
+We started to use [Shoelace](https://shoelace.style/) for generic UI components, but not all apps have been updated yet.